 - Session structure: to support a focused conversation, flow of perspectives and then converging to a decision point [find it here: Online Facilitation: session structure]

-- The lay of the online land: questions to ask about your context to decide what fits your group’s online experience [🗓 scheduled for 09/24]
+- The lay of the online land: questions to ask about your context to decide what fits your group’s online experience [find it here: Online Facilitation: the lay of land]

-- The shifting role of the online facilitator: things to keep in mind after the online session starts [🗓 scheduled for 09/29]
+- The shifting role of the online facilitator: things to keep in mind after the online session starts [find it here: Online Facilitation: the role of the facilitator]

 I believe those topics are sequential.
 Good online facilitation starts with having clarity on why a session is happening and what people will get out of it.
 Once you have that, you can think about the session structure and then you can decide which online tools to use.
 When the session starts the role of the online facilitator has a few important differences to keep in mind.